dosorio/rPanglaoDB/README.md

 -------
 This package requires `R` version 4.0 or higher.
 If you are using an older version of `R` you will be prompted to upgrade when you try to install the package.

 The official release of `rPanglaoDB` is available on [CRAN](https://CRAN.R-project.org/package=rPanglaoDB).
-To install it from CRAN, you can use the following command:
+To install it from there, you can use the following command:
 ```
 > install.packages('rPanglaoDB', dependencies = TRUE)
 ```